yangchaocheng/DMDDT/README.md

 ```

 ## Usage
-Commands for training and testing FDNet of all datasets are in `./scripts/DDTM.sh`.
+Commands for training and testing of all datasets are in `./scripts/DDTM.sh`.

 More parameter information please refer to `main.py`.